The ABC of RPV: Classification of R-Parity Violating Signatures at the LHC for Small Couplings: Classification of Signatures: The RPV Dictionary

 We depict the signatures corresponding to the decay of a pair of LSPs for the $LL\Bar{E}$ operators of~\cref{eq:TFeq1a} in Tables~\ref{tab:LLE1} and~\ref{tab:LLE2}.
 The tables have been written assuming that LSPs are gauge eigenstates, and the pair decays via the same coupling.
 However, if one is interested in scenarios where the mass eigenstates have significant mixing, or where several dominant RPV couplings contribute, the results can be generalized by considering linear combinations of the table entries.

 The tables show the LSP in the first column.
 The second and third columns depict the resulting signature depending on the generation structure of the $LL\bar E$ operator responsible for decay; we employ the compact notation of \cref{tab:notation}.
 Note that, to be concise, we assume all RPV operators within a given category are non-zero, \textit{e.g.}, both $L_1L_2\Bar{E}_1$ and $L_1L_2\Bar{E}_2$ are non-zero for the category $LL\Bar{E}$.
 Otherwise, more objects may arise, \textit{e.g.}, with a $\tilde{\mu}_R$ LSP and a non-zero $L_1L_2\Bar{E}_1$ operator, the smuon would first need to transition into $\tilde{\ell}(\tilde{\nu})$ or $\tilde{e}_R$ leading to two extra muons; the extension is straightforward.
 In some cases, there is more than one signature possible.
 If two signatures are equally likely, we have listed the one that contains more electrons or muons, since we expect it to be more readily observable.
 In cases where a signature with fewer $e/\mu$ can have a higher cross-section, we have retained both separated by a `/'.
 For instance, in the case of a $\tilde{\ell}(\tilde{\nu})$ LSP (we assume mass degeneracy of $\mathrm{SU}(2)_{L}$-doublets, \textit{cf.}~\cref{tab:notation}) decaying via $\lam_{121}$, the $\tilde{\ell}$ decays into one charged lepton and one neutrino, while the $\tilde{\nu}$ decays into two charged leptons.
 Thus, the possible signatures from pair production are: $4\ell,\;3\ell+\ETmiss, \; 2\ell + \ETmiss$.
-In the table, we retain the first and second signatures: the former because it has the highest number of charged leptons, and the latter because it has the highest cross-section.
+In the table, we retain the first and second signatures: the former because it has the highest number of charged leptons, and the latter because it has the highest cross-section. $2\ell + \ETmiss$ is not retained since it has both a lower cross-section compared to the $3\ell+\ETmiss$ signature, as well as fewer leptons and, hence, will never be the most relevant final state for searches.

 From the tables, we see that the $LL\Bar{E}$ case can be completely covered through the following six searches: \begin{enumerate} \item $2L + \ETmiss$ \item $3L+\ETmiss$ \item $4L$ \item $4L + (0-4)j + \ETmiss$ \item $5L + \ETmiss$ \item $6L + \ETmiss$ \end{enumerate}